 Best Exercises for Knee Pain

-If you want to strengthen your knees without having to leave home, there are some simple and gentle exercises you can do to gain you more flexibility.
-It’s important to be consistent, however, and to avoid keeping a sedentary lifestyle.
+If you want to strengthen your knees from the comfort of your home, there are some simple and gentle exercises you can do to gain more flexibility.
+It’s important to be consistent, however, and to avoid a sedentary lifestyle.

 Your knees support your entire body weight when you’re standing.
-They also allow you to bend and extend your legs.
+They also allow you to bend and straighten your legs.

-Knees are made up of a fascinating system of bone, muscle, ligament, cartilage, and discs, but the slightest problem such as an impact, inflammation, or overuse can cause immediate pain that limits your ability to carry out your daily activities.
+Knees are made up of a fascinating system of bone, muscle, ligament, cartilage, and fibrocartilaginous discs, but the slightest problem, injury, inflammation, or overuse can cause immediate pain, limiting your ability to carry out your daily activities.

-What can you do?
-Aside from seeking medical treatment, are there any exercises that will improve the flexibility and strength of your knees?
+So, what can you do?
+Aside from seeking medical treatment, are there any exercises that will improve the flexibility of your knees?